ChamiLamelas/IntensityProject/README.md

 You can also automate multiple commands (and to make editing parameters easier) by running a batch file if you're on Windows. `experiments.bat` is an example.

 For more information on the code, you can download and view `intensity.html` for documentation in a browser.

+To receive updates more smoothly, you can install `git` and clone the repository.

 ## Built With